s00500/ESPUI/README.md

 ### User-defined CSS

 You can add your own custom CSS to the UI.
-This allows you to globaly style the UI.
+This allows you to globally style the UI.

 To add custom CSS, call `ESPUI.setCustomCSS()` before `ESPUI.begin()`.
 The argument to `setCustomCSS()` is a C-string containing the CSS code.
 This string must remain valid for the lifetime of the ESPUIClass instance.